jmendozacu/360Fly-ecom/js/tiny_mce/plugins/style/readme.txt

 between styles set in all the blocks versus styles set in some of the blocks.

-When the [Update] or [Apply] buttons are pressed, the styles selected in the checkboxes are applied to all blocks that surround t
+When the [Update] or [Apply] buttons are pressed, the styles selected in the checkboxes are applied to all blocks that surround the selected text.